Bay City, MI - Saginaw River Bridge - (GTW)

 Until this bridge and east side depot were built, the GT reached the Bay City area on the west and north sides of the river with a depot located in West Bay City.
 This new line and bridge left the GT main line near Main Street Tower (where the GT crossed the Michigan Central) and went northeast across the Saginaw river.

 The width of the river at the crossing is over 1,000' but the line of the bridge is on a northeast skew, making it 1,300' face to face of the abutments.
-At the time of construction, the river has two seperate navigable channels at this point necessitating two movable spans.
+At the time of construction, the river has two separate navigable channels at this point necessitating two movable spans.
 The east (main) channel was deepened to 24' below mean low water (in 1911).
 The stream bed is stable here but requires it necessary to deepen the channel about every five years.

 The bridge is tangent throughout, located at an angle of about 78 degrees with the general direction of the river.
 The grade is level.